Our Predator? “Our Parasite” might be a better characterization . . .

 “Simplifying this matter to the extreme, I can say that sorcerers, by means of their discipline, push the predators away long enough to allow their glowing coat of awareness to grow beyond the level of the toes.
 Once it goes beyond the level of the toes, it grows back to its natural size.
 The sorcerers of ancient Mexico used to say that the glowing coat of awareness is like a tree.
 If it is not pruned, it grows to its natural size and volume.
 As awareness reaches levels higher than the toes, tremendous maneuvers of perception become a matter of course.

-Saturn was one of the Titans that ruled the Earth.
+Saturn was one of the Titans who ruled the Earth.

 “The grand trick of those sorcerers of ancient times was to burden the flyers’ mind with discipline.
 Sorcerers found out that if they taxed the flyers’ mind with inner silence, the foreign installation would flee, and give any one of the practitioners involved in this maneuver the total certainty of the mind’s foreign origin.
 The [alien mind control of these creatures] comes back, I assure you, but not as strong; and a process begins in which the fleeing of the flyers’ mind becomes routine until one day it flees permanently.